 Daniel enjoys sharing his expertise within the industry, whether it be providing education to therapists or being hired as a consultant to help other spas improve their operations and become stronger businesses.

-He started his career at Bode behind the desk, and gradually developed his skills a therapist.
+He started his career at Bode behind the desk, and gradually developed his skills as a therapist.
 He expanded his practice by taking the CMP certificate with the North American School of Podology, and by taking advanced skin care courses with the International Dermal Institute.